-On December 18, 2022, we entered into an agreement with FORCE Family Office, LLC ("Force") for the provision of investor relations services from January 16, 2023 through July 16, 2023, pursuant to which we issued 18,000 shares of common stock on January 16, 2023.
-Pursuant to the agreement, we also agreed to issue an additional 18,000 shares of common stock on April 16, 2023 unless the agreement is terminated beforehand.
+On August 15, 2023, the Company renewed the agreement with FORCE Family Office, LLC ("Force") for the provision of investor relations services from August 15, 2023 and ending 6 months after unless terminated earlier, pursuant to which the Company issued 20,000 restricted shares of common stock on August 15, 2023.
+Pursuant to the agreement, the Company also agreed to issue an additional 20,000 restricted shares of common stock on the 3-month anniversary of the date of the agreement unless the agreement is terminated beforehand.
+The agreement was not renewed at the February 14, 2024 renewal date.